Screen Mirroring, Screen Casting, and Screen Sharing: A Comprehensive Guide

 We all love innovation and competition when it comes to technology, but as the number of products and services grows, so too does the jargon.
 Merriam Webster adds an average of over a thousand new words each year, and as the technology landscape continues to grow, more and more new tech words and acronyms seem to pop up every day.
 It’s no wonder that there’s some confusion over what’s what — including in the content sharing and collaboration technology space.

-screen sharing in conference room
+Screen mirroring in a conference room

 It’s not a bad thing to have so many new words to define our tech — it shows enthusiasm.
 Still, when you want to explain how you’re sharing (or mirroring or casting) your screen or explain what you want in a wireless display system, it can be helpful to know just how.

-So, what is screen mirroring?
-What about screen sharing?
-And what is screen casting?
 Here’s the gist: they all describe showing content from one device on another display.
 For a deeper dive into the intended meanings behind them, match your needs to the name.

 “I want to…